Skip to main content

 Chemotherapy

-Targeted drugs work differently from standard chemo drugs in that they attack only specific targets on cancer cells (or nearby cells).
-Targeted therapies may prove to be useful along with, or instead of, current treatments.
-They have different side effects than traditional chemo drugs.
+Targeted drugs work differently from standard chemo drugs in that they attack only specific proteins on cancer cells (or nearby cells).
+Their side effects are different from traditional side effects of chemo drugs.
+Targeted therapies, such as everolimus and sunitinib, are already approved to manage advanced pancreatic NET.
 Looking for new targets to attack is an active area of cancer research.

 The American Cancer Society medical and editorial content team